equelin/vsanmetrics/README.md

 ## Prerequisites

-- Python (This script has been tested with python 2.7.12)
+- Python (This script has been tested with python 2.7.12 and 3.6.7)
 - [Pyvmomi](https://github.com/vmware/pyvmomi#installing) python's librairy

 > You can install the librairies with pip -> `pip install -r requirements.txt`